You need to see DPS gear in action. Get a live demo with our engineers.

 Let's start by taking a look at some of the benefits PLCs have, then we can dive into their top three problems.
-Exploring these points and ranking them according to your unique scenario, you'll be able to make the best choice for your remote monitoring system.
+Exploring these points and ranking them according to your unique scenario, you'll be able to make the best choice for your remote monitoring and control system.

 PLCs, short for Programmable Logic Controllers, are small computers used for automating and controlling electro-mechanical processes.
 They're made with a lot of inputs and outputs in mind.
 They're built to handle vast temperatures, electrical noise, and vibration - things that are common in industrial processes.